 Breast Asymmetry is a condition in which one breast is larger than the other.
 There are two options to correct this condition.
-Breast Implants can be used to augment one breast, or Fat Transfer and PRP to increase the size to better match the larger breast.
+Breast Implants can be used to augment one breast, or Fat Transfer to increase the size to better match the larger breast.
 Liposuction can also be performed to reduce the larger of the two breasts.
 Either procedure results in breasts that are similar in size.

 Bra bulge is that large fold or puff of fat between the armpit and the bra strap as the strap continues around the rib cage.
 That pad of fat serves no purpose and, therefore, can be removed by Liposuction.
 Women of all body types often have a prominence of that pad when wearing tight clothing.
 Dr. Roche is an excellent choice as an authority who can clearly explain the operation and process to remove the bulge.